by Shaun Arendse

 Our Attitude to the EFF

-It is the objective social conditions driving support for the EFF among the youth and the poor that first and foremost determines WASP’s attitude to the EFF and especially ordinary EFF members.
-WASP has a base amongst the young and poor constituencies attracted to the EFF through our work with the Socialist Youth Movement, the Johannesburg street traders and the Congress of South African Non-racial Civic Movements (COSANCOM).
+It is the objective social conditions driving support for the EFF among the youth and the poor that first and foremost determines our attitude to the EFF and especially ordinary EFF members.
+We have a base amongst the young and poor constituencies attracted to the EFF.
 But to those among these constituencies who have aligned themselves to the EFF banner, we will patiently explain that the EFF, on the basis of its current manifesto, the background of its leadership and its general approach, does not offer the genuine working class socialist alternative so desperately needed by the working class and poor.

 But for the majority the proof of the pudding will be in the eating.
-WASP must demonstrate in practise that our ideas are based on a clear socialist programme which can be the foundation for uniting the struggles of the working class, communities and the youth in a powerful mass movement that can change society.
-This is why when WASP was approached by the EFF leadership in August 2013 we proposed an electoral collaboration.
+We must demonstrate in practise that our ideas are based on a clear socialist programme which can be the foundation for uniting the struggles of the working class, communities and the youth in a powerful mass movement that can change society.
+This is why when we were approached by the EFF leadership in August 2013 we proposed an electoral collaboration.
 [The MWP’s predecessor contested the 2014 elections under the umbrella of the Workers and Socialist Party (Wasp) which was discontinued as an electoral initiative in 2015.]
-We proposed registering a new banner for the purposes of standing joint lists of candidates in the 2014 elections, named either EFF/WASP or WASP/EFF.
+We proposed registering a new banner for the purposes of standing joint lists of candidates in the 2014 elections.
 This would have allowed us to unite the anti-ANC left vote, a key strategic objective.
-But what was crucial for WASP was the necessity to protect our independent identity given the clear differences on programme, including, crucially, on the understanding of nationalisation and socialism.
+But what was crucial for us was the necessity to protect our independent identity given the clear differences on programme, including, crucially, on the understanding of nationalisation and socialism.
 We insisted on the right to debate these questions openly in front of the working class and poor in any collaboration.